 Letters of recommendation should be sent by recommenders to Robin Chang at firstname.lastname@example.org as pdf attachments for the campus review and nominee selection process.
 Though letters should be submitted to Robin, they should please be addressed to the Beinecke Scholarship Program.
 Letters of recommendation are due by the campus application deadline.

-A UW selection panel will review all completed applications and select one student to nominate to compete in the national competition.
+After the campus deadline, a UW selection panel will review all completed applications and select one student to nominate to compete in the national competition.
 The UW selection committee will use the same selection criteria the Beinecke Scholarship national selectors use in awarding Beinecke Scholarships.
 The Beinecke Scholarship selection criteria are:

 The Beinecke Scholarship Program was established in 1971 by the Board of Directors of The Sperry and Hutchinson Company to honor Edwin, Frederick, and Walter Beinecke.
 The Board created an endowment to provide substantial scholarships for the graduate education of young men and women of exceptional promise.

 In the fall of 1994, the University of Washington was invited to participate in the Beinecke Scholarship competition.
-Since 2000, four UW nominees have been selected to receive Beinecke Scholarships.
+Since 2000, six UW nominees have been selected to receive Beinecke Scholarships.

 Office of Merit Scholarships, Fellowships & Awards

 171 Mary Gates Hall